lasti15/RoVi2-PickHandProject/hwcomponents/caros_netft/mainpage.md

     roslaunch caros_netft caros_netft.launch

-The launch script is using the default ip and port used in the marvin setup and by default transmits data at a rate of 100Hz.
+The launch script is using the default ip and port used in the marvin setup and by default has a publishing rate of 100Hz.
 This can be changed in the hwcomponents/caros_netft/launch/caros_netft _param.xml file.

 ## Parameters ##
 The following parameters are supported: